shabazmotan/Mars-Webscrape/README.md

 * Which months have the lowest and the highest atmospheric pressure on Mars?
 ![image](https://user-images.githubusercontent.com/119978382/225781489-b048c4a0-ae0e-4e63-bd93-6a61c2e00765.png)

-* How many terristrial (earth) days in a Martian year?
+* How many terrestrial (earth) days in a Martian year?
 ![image](https://user-images.githubusercontent.com/119978382/225781689-960cbd72-446b-44b2-b206-fef37a9f7a57.png)